cmohge1/lrbs-digital-scholarly-editing/day_1_plan.md

 ### Readings

-1. "A History of Textual Scholarship" (Greetham, from the *Cambridge Companion to Textual Scholarship*).
+1. [Greetham, "A History of Textual Scholarship"](/day1/greetham-history-textual-scholarship.pdf) (from the *Cambridge Companion to Textual Scholarship*).

 2. [A. E. Housman, "The Application of Thought to Textual Criticism"](../readings/housman_application_of_thought.html) (*Art and Error*).